-Are you curious about what’s going on during your cat’s yearly check-up?
-It may seem like your veterinarian is just petting your cat, but they are examining your cat’s entire health and lifestyle during the checkup.
-Here’s a little insight on what to expect during a routine check-up.
+Are you curious about goes on during your cat’s yearly checkup?
+It may look like your veterinarian is just petting your cat.
+However, they are examining your cat’s health and lifestyle during the checkup.
+Here’s a little insight on what to expect during a routine checkup.
 Typically, the examination is divided into four parts:

-One of the most important parts of your cat’s annual examination is gathering information from you about your cat.
-As the caregiver, you have valuable information that is essential for your veterinarian to know in order to properly assess your cat’s health.
+One of the most important parts of your cat’s annual checkup is when the veterinary staff gathers information from you about your cat.
+As the caregiver, you have valuable information your veterinarian needs to know so they can properly assess your cat’s health.

-Sometimes these questions are asked by a trained veterinary assistant or a certified veterinary technician, instead of your veterinarian.
+These questions are asked by a trained veterinary assistant, a certified veterinary technician, or your veterinarian.
 Typical questions include:

 - What does your cat eat on a daily basis?

-- How much does your cat eat typically eat each day?
+- How much does your cat typically eat each day?

 - Does your cat have any previous health issues?